comp-machine-learning-general/course-materials/README.md

 are within each document.
 Labs that follow a resource closely are noted.

 ## Errors
-This is the first version of much of these materials.
+These materials are updated each semester that they are used.
+This is the second version of much of these materials.

+* Version 1 - Spring 2021 (via gather)
+* Version 0 - Fall 2019 (in-person)

 There are errors, typos, and notes to the instructor to fix for next time.
 If you discover an error, please open an issue.

-## Author
+## Curator/Creator
 The material in this repository has been curated and/or created by Katherine M. Kinnaird.
+Some of the

 ## Usage and Acknowledgements
 You are welcome to use these materials or versions of them in your own course or training.
-If you do so, please acknowledge Katherine M. Kinnaird and this repository.
+If you do so, please acknowledge Katherine M. Kinnaird and this repository, along with sources directly cited in the materials that you use.

 If you would like access to homework assignments or projects, please email kkinnaird [at] smith [dot] edu